IMAGINARY/imaginary-web/sites/all/modules/httprl/README.txt

    and not queue up the request.
 Note that background callbacks will automatically be disabled if the site is in maintenance mode.

+For use with a hostname that is using a self-signed certificate, to avoid the certificate validation errors add the following to the site's settings.php file:

+// httprl.
+// Disable SSL cert validation.
+$conf['drupal_ssl_context_options'] = array(
+  'verify_peer' => FALSE,
+);

 API OVERVIEW
 ------------